 Our general money principles & tips

 - Live generously.
 An attitude of giving instead of getting changes everything.
-And it’s an absolute blast!
+And it’s fun!

 - Planning is key.
 Without a plan, money tends to come in and go out unnoticed.
 I honestly thought I had a great handle on things.
 Then we started writing things down.
 Turns out I was wrong.

 - Understand the 10/90 Rule.
-10% of our financial success is due to our wise choices, 90% is due to God’s grace.
+10% of our financial success is due to our wise choices, 90% is due to grace.
 Our job is to obey, trust and pray.
 His job is to make ends meet.

-Call me cheesy or too religious if you’d like, but I will talk about the benefits of tithing until the cows come home.
+Call me cheesy or too religious, but I will talk about the benefits of giving (tithing) until I die.

 To me, tithing is about connecting and simple obedience (He said do it so we do).
 It’s “putting my money where my mouth is,” a physical reminder I’m gettin’ on God’s bus.
 Not my own bus.
 Not someone else’s bus.
 God’s bus.
 And He’s drivin’.

 Once I got over letting go of driving my own bus, I could enjoy the ride.
 The actual money part of it became secondary.
 The best part was being on God’s bus.
 He’s a great driver y’all.
 Because He knows places no one else does.